 Goods and Services Prohibited to be Franchised in Vietnam

-Under the franchise law, some goods and services are prohibited for franchise business such as weapons, toxic minerals, addictive drugs, dangerous toys that are harmful to children, wild animals, and plants, imported scraps which pollute the environment, organized gambling, marriage broker services, adoption broker services, and many others.
-For a full list of prohibited goods and services, please seek consultation from Cekindo.
+Under the franchise law, some goods and services are prohibited for franchise business such as weapons, toxic minerals, addictive drugs, dangerous toys that are harmful to children, wild animals, and plants, imported scraps that pollute the environment, organized gambling, marriage broker services, adoption broker services, and many others.

 For goods and services subject to conditional franchising, investors or enterprises shall acquire a business license from the authority.